 Food Stains, Debris and Grease Buildup

-The typical food ingredients that are being prepared on the flat top grill includes fried rice, vegetables, eggs, meats
+The typical food ingredients that are being prepared on the flat top grill includes fried rice, vegetables, eggs, meats and seafood.

 With high heat searing the food ingredients at least 10% of the food are dehydrated and crumble to pieces to become food stains and debris.